Should you choose a will or a trust?

 Hi!
 I’m Jayme.

-I’m an estate planning attorney in Rockford, IL.
+I’m an estate planning attorney based in Deforest, Wisconsin.

-Join me and I will make sure to protect those you cherish most!
+Join me and together we will protect those you cherish most!

 We hope you found this estate planning information helpful.
 As a reminder, the information presented here is for general informational purposes only.
 You are unique, and legal advice should be tailored to your unique situation.
 Do not rely upon any information here as legal advice.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 If you would like to learn more about how we can protect your family or small business, please contact us!